steamwebapi/steam-inventory-next.js/README.md

 - Tailwind CSS - A utility-first CSS framework for rapidly building custom designs
 - Chakra UI - A simple, modular and accessible component library that gives you the building blocks you need to build your React applications
 - DaisyUI - A component library for Tailwind CSS & React

+## ON ERROR - Vercel Edge Functions
+This Project use Vercel Edge Functions, that means that the API KEY is not visible in the Frontend.
+And you need to add the .env variables to the Vercel Project on vercel.com.